moonwave99/playa/site/data/blog/how-playa-stores-data.md

 }
 ```

-I am definitely _not_ happy with how I named things: `search` vs `find`, `delete` and `remove`...with all chance I am going to refactor similar methods into a single public one, with a parameter that chooses between them.
+I am definitely _not_ happy with how I named things: `search` vs `find`, `delete` and `remove`...with all chance I am going to refactor similar methods into a single public one, with a parameter that routes to the right internal implementation.

 Some usage examples: